Ileolami/Aboutme/clpidhftf000508jo81612yop.md

 %[https://media.giphy.com/media/3ohhweiVB36rAlqVCE/giphy.gif]

-Join me on this journey as I take you through an overview of Web5, which includes its meaning, core components, differences between Web2, Web3, and Web5, and use cases.
+Join me on this journey as I take you through an overview of Web5, which includes its meaning, core components, and use cases.

 %[https://media.giphy.com/media/V0NAKeuS2zWqqzKXLW/giphy.gif]